sensu/sensu-docs/content/sensu-go/6.0/learn/learn-sensu-sandbox.md

 ?
 Filters: is_incident
 {{< /code >}}

-For each of the mutator, timeout, type, runtime assets, and command prompts, just press `return`.
+For each of the mutator, timeout, type, dynamic runtime assets, and command prompts, just press `return`.

 Use sensuctl to confirm that the keepalive handler now includes the is_incident event filter: